 It’s never too early to start thinking about the following year’s tax filing and developing a strategy on how you can improve.
 If you haven’t already started planning your taxes for 2023, now is the best time to get started.
 Knowing what credits you’ll qualify for can prevent you from overpaying so you can hold on to your cash.

-If you would like a free comprehensive State and Federal Tax Credit Analysis for your business, you can reach out to David McMillian, President, at McMillian & Associates, or click this link to schedule a free consultation with them.
+If you would like a free comprehensive State and Federal Tax Credit Analysis for your business, you can reach out to David McMillian, President, at McMillian & Associates.

 Having the correct tax strategy in place also requires having your books and the accounting side of your business in order.
 At Fusion, our CPAs are experts in organizing the clutter in your books to ensure a smooth tax filing process.